rebeckasjostrom/ADTECH.load/README.md

 ```

 ##### Script Name and Callback
-It is also possible to define a callback function, and the loader will call provided callback once the document has been loaded.
+It is also possible to pass a third argument, asking the function to call provided function once the document is loaded.

 ```javascript
 ADTECH.load("foo.js", "foo", function() {